 By taking over the operatorship of Ophir Energy’s offshore Bualuang field in Thailand, Medco Energi became a leading regional oil and gas player in South East Asia.

-Besides acquiring producing assets, Medco Energi is also active in exploring for new oil and gas reserves.
+Besides acquiring producing assets, Medco Energi is also active in exploring new oil and gas reserves.

 Medco Energi is planning to develop these fields.

-As Medco Energi celebrates its 40 years of progress, with its solid management team, it certainly will continue to march toward an even brighter future.
+As Medco Energi celebrates its more than 40 years of progress, with its solid management team, it certainly will continue to march toward an even brighter future.

 Here is the top management team of Medco Energi.